lmjh/capo-search-app/TESTING.md

 ## Noteworthy Bugs Discovered

 ### 1. Refreshing page left chords selected with no results showing
-* If a user clicked one or more buttons and then refreshed the page, the buttons would remain selected but no results would be shown, resulting in a confusing experience.
+* If a user clicked one or more buttons and then refreshed the page on Firefox, the buttons would remain selected but no results would be shown, resulting in a confusing experience.
+Buttons are automatically deselected in some other browsers, so this issue didn't occur.

 ![Screenshot of chord selection bug](documentation/bugs/refresh-bug-1.jpg)